-The members of the Forest Hills Choral Club are looking tward to a treat on Tuesday evening, Jan.
-2, at 8:15 P. M., en Dr. Frank E. Miller will give a stereopticon lecture will be of interest to all singers and all who care to ear singing.
-Active and associate members, as well as new members who will join for the second term will be welcome this lecture.
+The members of the Forest Hills Choral Club are looking forward to a treat on Tuesday evening, Jan.
+2, at 8:15 P. M., when Dr. Frank E. Miller will give a stereopticon lecture which will be of interest to all singers and all who care to hear singing.
+Active and associate members, as well as new members who will join for the second term will be welcome to this lecture. to this lecture.